 In polled mode the sensor calculates and sends the data message in response to a request using the D? command.
-In automatic mode the data message is calculated and sent at the end of each measurement period; default 60 seconds.
+In automatic mode the data message is calculated and sent at the end of each measurement period.
+The measurement period is 60 seconds.